AusBIGG/abis/specification.md

 Each _requirement_ is identified with a unique identifier of the form `req:X`, where `req:` is a prefix for the IRI namespace <https://linked.data.gov.au/def/ndes/req/> and `X` is a number, the number of the _requirement_.

-The IRI namespace plus the number make the complete IRI of the _requirement_
+The IRI namespace plus the number make the complete IRI of the _requirement_.

 An IRI is an [Internationalized Resource Identifier](https://en.wikipedia.org/wiki/Internationalized_Resource_Identifier) which is a globally unique web address created within a managed namespace that resolves to the element it identifies